BioID-GmbH/BWSClient-RestGrpc-Java/readme.md

 ### Installation

-It is assumed that Java is already installed.
+It is assumed that Java Development Kit (JDK) is already installed.
 You can verify this by typing `java --version` in the command line.
+If not, you can download the [JDK][jdk] for your platform.
+Please use at least JDK version 22 or newer.
 A Maven wrapper is used in the project so that all necessary components are already included in the project.

 #### 1. Clone the repository